PennTURBO/turbo-ontology/medication_mapping_notes/medication_mapping_notes.md

 - http://data.bioontology.org/ontologies/SNOMEDCT/submissions/15/download
 - http://data.bioontology.org/ontologies/VANDF/submissions/15/download

 When PDS medication names were searched with the BioPortal API, there were hits against 52 different ontologies.
-Thirty of those ontologies provided only one tr two hits, neither of which could be mapped to an RxNorm term via BioPortal's mapping API.
-(Technically, RxNorm The DRON terms could most likely be mapped via their RxNorm literal values.)
+Thirty of those ontologies provided only one or two hits, neither of which could be mapped to an RxNorm term via BioPortal's mapping API.
+(Technically, RxNorm can't be mapped to RxNorm.
+The DRON terms could most likely be mapped via their RxNorm literal values.)

 ontology hit in   bioportal search | rxnorm mappable hits | total   hits -- | -- | --